Eat

 Looking down the River Thames in Marlow towards the All Saints Church in the background

-No trip to Buckinghamshire would be complete without a gentle stroll along the River Thames – and with 185 miles of Thames Path to navigate, you’ll be spoilt for choice.
-The stretch of river around Marlow, Middle Thames, is particularly thrilling if you can catch sight of the local premier rowing club practising on the water.
+No trip to Buckinghamshire would be complete without a gentle stroll along the River Thames – and with 185 miles of Thames Path to navigate, there's an abundance of space to enjoy.
+The stretch of river around Marlow, Middle Thames, is particularly thrilling if you can catch sight of the local rowing club practising on the water.
 One of Britain’s top teams, Marlow Rowing Club has produced many world-class rowers over the years, including the five-times Olympic gold medallist Sir Steve Redgrave.

 Chiltern Hills National Landscape

-Calling to fans of the Great Outdoors, Marlow is within a stone’s throw of the Chiltern Hills and is an ideal base for walking and adventuring – especially with four-legged friends.
-Whether you’ve been before or are experiencing the beauty of this 660-square-mile Area of Outstanding Natural Beauty for the first time, you are in for a treat.
+Perfect for the nature seekers, Marlow is within a stone’s throw of the Chiltern Hills and is an ideal base for walking and adventuring – especially with canine companions.
+Whether you’ve been before or are experiencing the beauty of this 660-square-mile National Landscape for the first time, you are in for a treat.
 Decorated with chalk hills and ancient woodland, it offers jaw-dropping scenery at every turn and provides the most stunning escape for photographers, walkers and nature-lovers alike.

 Festivals